You are at the top of the page

 Image: The interior of Elvedon Hall, Sophia's childhood home.
 PA Photos / TopFoto

-Sophia's early childhood was spent in Elvedon Hall in Suffolk, which was purchased by her father in 1863.
-The Elvedon estate provided the family with all the pastimes expected by the English aristocracy, particularly riding and shooting.
+Sophia's early childhood was spent in Elveden Hall in Suffolk, which her father purchased in 1863.
+The Elveden estate provided the family with all the pastimes expected by the English aristocracy, particularly riding and shooting.

 The house itself was rebuilt by her father with an Italianate exterior and palatial Mughal interior, full of rich textiles and furnishings.
 It must have been a truly wondrous place to be a child.
 Outside, exotic animals and birds roamed the gardens including golden pheasants, parrots, and peacocks.